syspect-sec/uspto/README.md

 **Remove Duplicate Records**

-The USPTO bulk dataset contains some duplicate grant and application records.
-These records are initially inserted into the database and the GRANT and APPLICATION tables use a primary key that is a combination of the id and source filename.
-The duplicate records can be removed from the database using the following scripts:
+The USPTO bulk dataset contains some duplicate patent grant and application records.
+These records are initially inserted into the database and the GRANT and APPLICATION tables which use a combination of the id and source filename as primary keys.
+The duplicate patent grant records can be removed from the database using a script, but duplicate application ids are left in the database.
+If you want to remove them, you can modify the script and run it again.

 _MySQL_